AbazaSeif/backup/README.md

 * Easiest way is to Extract required libraries to the resulting .jar.

 ## How to use it?
-* If the program is run with no arguments, the help is printed:
+If the program is run with no arguments, the help is printed:

-Zipper:
 ```
 Zipper: Recursive 7zip based archiving tool.
 Creates non-solid password protected archives.
 Parameters: {7zipLocation} {source} {destination} {depth} {archivePass} {synchronize} {workingDir} {compression}